On the maximal unramified pro-2-extension of $\mathbb{Z}_2$-extension of certain real biquadratic fields: The proof of the main theorem

-{ With the notations fixed in the begging of the previous section, we have the following diagram.
-Notice that the continued line means that the extension is unramified whereas the dashed line means that the extension is ramified on $2$.
+With the notations fixed at the beginning of the previous section, we have the following diagram.
+Note that a solid line indicates that the extension is unramified, whereas a dashed line indicates that the extension is ramified at $2$.